AshwathBalaS/Agentic-AI-Skills/README.md

 Finally, we compile our graph to perform a few basic checks on the graph structure.

 We can visualize the graph as a Mermaid diagram.

+**G) Building Simple Graph StateGraph and Graph Compiling**

+**State Schema is created and now we need to create our Graph**

+**For constructing our Graph, we will be using StateGraph; It is a Class provided by LangGraph itself; With help of it we can define entire structure of the Graph and which node will be connected to what other nodes and what will be the flow of executions; Everything will be able to decide with help of this StateGraph**

+**Coding Part:**

+from IPython.display import Image,display **To display the Graph itself**

+from langgraph.graph import StateGraph,START,END **StateGraph is responsible in creating the entire graph or graph of the Workflow**

+## Build Graph

+graph=StateGraph(State) **Initializing the StateGraph to define the workflow**

+## Adding the nodes

+graph.add_node("start_play",start_play)

+graph.add_node("cricket",cricket)

+graph.add_node("badminton",badminton)

+## Schedule the flow of the graph (As we planned in the Image)

+graph.add_edge(START,"start_play")

+### In LangGraph we have add_conditional_edges, to decid the condition

+graph.add_conditional_edges("start_play",random_play) **After we start, we need to call the function, which decide the game to play; This random_play will decide which node to call; If cricket automatically cricket node will be called; If Badmiton automatically Badmiton node will be called**

+graph.add_edge("cricket",END) **To call cricket node**

+graph.add_edge("badminton",END) **To call badmiton node**

+## Compile the graph

+graph_builder=graph.compile() **Compiling the Graph to visualize it**

+## Viewing the Graph

+display(Image(graph_builder.get_graph().draw_mermaid_png()))

+**First we added all the nodes; Names can be different but make sure to provide the same name as the function name so there won't be any confusion; Then we added start play, then random_play which decides which node to call, cricket or badmiton, whichever it calls, that node gets executed; Then added edges for Cricket and Badmiton; Random play is calling cricket or badmiton**

+### GRAPH Invocation - To invoke the Graph

+graph_builder.invoke({"graph_info":"Hey My name is Krish"})

+**Once we give this, it will go and start after adding My Name is "I am planning to play", then it will call the function random_play, then decide which node to call, whichever node it calls that node gets executed; That message will keep on getting appended**

+**We will get output as sometimes I play cricket and sometimes I play Badmiton**

+**Outputs were :Start_Play node has been called
+My badminton node has been called; {'graph_info': 'Hey My name is Ashwath I am planning to play Badminton'}**

+**We gave output for "Start_Play node has been called" because to debug what has happened**

+**We didn't use any LLM here; Next we will use same workflow and create a chatbot; As we go ahead we will create more complex workflows and chatbot will be able to do multiple tasks**

+**We will use LLM for nodes; LLM's can generate blogs, poems, jokes, anything it can do**